KuligKamil/kuligkamil.github.io/_posts/2024-01-28-shine-baby-shine.md

 * TODO Use AI, chatgpt to help me on my write skillset in english

 * TODO: better work on blog
-  *  maybe create or find extension to show changes correct for example this sign "|" change change line in to table in jekyll engine
+  *  maybe create or find extension to show changes correct for example this sign '|' change change line in to table in jekyll engine
   * maybe run blog locally
 * TODO: create medium post
 * TODO: create dev.to post
 * TODO: simple PWA app for shortcuts with filters

 ## challlenges
-* day have only 24 hours
+* day has only 24 hours
 * I went to bed too late
 * It was hard to start working
 * I work on Sunday